439bananas/boredem-js/README.md

 * In Bash, hit CTRL + X, Y then press enter.
 In Windows, save like you normally would (usually CTRL + S) in your preferred editor
 * Find your user directory and open the directory labelled `boredem-js`
 * Run the respective run.* file for your operating system/command line<br/>

+* Yes @jacob-g, I totally used your profile picture just for this...
 ![alt text](https://github.com/boredemdiscord/boredem-js/blob/master/resources/simpleinstallation.gif)